Return to GeopoliticsIndex 4/2/19

 view of banking and private corporations

 e) Constructiveness view of their role in managing world order

-Plan 1 Hide Strengths, Bide Time
+1. Original Plan Hide Strengths, Bide Time

-Xi now has more centralized political power.

-2) New Plan: Confident, Independent, International Activism

 a.
+Xi now has more centralized

+2. New Plan Confident, Independent, International Activism

-Expanded South China Seal Militarism
+Expanded South China Sea Militarism